 Solar power is very site-specific.
 This means that your next door neighbor’s house might get plenty of sun while your rooftop is too shady for a solar installation.
 Ideally you will have a south-facing roof with unobstructed sunlight throughout the day.
 Even if your house doesn’t meet these criteria, however, you could still be a good candidate for a solar installation.
 When in doubt, get the opinion of a solar professional (they will likely be able to let you know just by viewing your property on Google Maps).
 Note: If you’re interested in the DIY route, a tool like the solar pathfinder will let you know exactly how much sun your property will get throughout the year.

 How many solar panels do I need?

 The number of solar panels you require will depend on how much electricity you use, the solar panel size you choose, and whether you are hoping to cover all of your electricity needs through solar power (or just offset a portion of your home’s electrical usage).
 Taking these factors into account, your solar installation will likely require between 16-40 panels.

 Can I get free solar panels?

-If you’ve checked out the cheapest solar panels available and they still don’t fit your budget, you might want to consider a solar lease (aka ‘power purchase agreement’ or ‘free solar panels’).
+If you’ve checked out the cheapest solar panels available and they still don’t fit your budget, you might want to consider solar financing options like a solar lease (aka ‘power purchase agreement’ or ‘free solar panels’).
 Under one of these agreements, you will not own the solar panels on your roof but instead you will pay a fixed monthly amount for the electricity that the panels produce.
 The advantage of this arrangement is that you don’t have any upfront cost.
 The downside is that you don’t own the panels and you can’t take advantage of the various government incentives that are available.
 In short, you’ll miss out on many of the advantages of solar power.
 If you’re considering a solar lease, you may want to check out a ‘solar loan’ instead (you will have to pay back the loan, but at least you’ll own your solar panels!).